-Our actual results may differ from these estimates under different assumptions or conditions.
-During the nine months ended September 30, 2018, there were no material changes to our critical accounting policies.
-Our critical accounting policies are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations- Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on February 23, 2018 and the notes to the condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. We believe that of our critical accounting policies, the following accounting policies involve the most judgment and complexity:
+Our critical accounting policies are described under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations- Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on April 1, 2019 and the notes to the condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q. We believe that of our critical accounting policies, the following accounting policies involve the most judgment and complexity:

-- · accrued research and development expenses; - · research and development incentive receivable; and - · stock-based compensation.
+- accrued research and development expenses;

+- research and development incentive receivable; and

+- stock-based compensation.